peeveen/karaokemanager/README.md

 Create a package containing this code, install it, and then set the driver->class value in the YAML config file to point to your class.

+### Like It?

+If you like this, and/or use it commercially, please consider throwing some coins my way via PayPal, at steven.fullhouse@gmail.com, or [buy me a coffee](https://www.buymeacoffee.com/peeveen).

 ### TODO

 - More customization.